libp2p/js-libp2p/doc/API.md

 ### peerStore.addressBook.set

 Set known `multiaddrs` of a given peer.
+This will replace previously stored multiaddrs, if available.
+Replacing stored multiaddrs might result in losing obtained certified addresses, which is not desirable.

 `peerStore.addressBook.set(peerId, multiaddrs)`